rubyu/ad-edit/readme.markdown

 ## DESCRIPTION

-Edits a TSV file.
+Edits a TSV(Tab separated CSV) file.
 The input is read from STDIN and the result is output to STDOUT.
+The input must be encoding in UTF-8.
 The options are as follows:

 ---